zerohun/PositionTracker/README.md

 }]);
 ```

-You can also customize where scroll position data going to be storedd
+You can also customize where scroll position data going to be stored
 ```javascript
 positionTrackerService.config({storage:localStorage})//sessionStorage is default
 ```